RagsFTW/RagsFTW.github.io/_posts/2020-4-11-Traverxec.md

 **Image 30** - Running the sudo and journalctl commands manually.

-.This is perfect, because journalctl didn’t terminate, we should be able to test what was in the GTFOBins entry, and escape to a root shell.
+This is perfect, because journalctl didn’t terminate, we should be able to test what was in the GTFOBins entry, and escape to a root shell.

 ![31](/images/traverxec/31.png)